 What to expect from saunas in Helsinki

 Character-wise, the scene isn’t monolithic.
-2 stand on heritage — historic buildings or traditions worth the trip on their own, 4 lean outdoor, which makes the walk between cabin and cold part of the ritual, and 2 sit in nature outside the city proper, so factor the transfer into your plans.
+One venue stands on heritage — a historic building or tradition worth the trip on its own, 4 lean outdoor, which makes the walk between cabin and cold part of the ritual, and one venue sits in nature outside the city proper, so factor the transfer into your plans.
 The atmosphere you choose ends up shaping the session as much as the heat format does, so it’s worth spending an extra minute on where rather than just what.

-A few places to start: Sompasauna, a free, volunteer-run sauna on the Sompasaari waterfront — no staff, no booking, no rules beyond basic sauna etiquette.; Kuusijärvi Outdoor Sauna, a lakeside sauna complex in the Sipoonkorpi forest, 30 minutes from Helsinki centre.; and Rajaportin Sauna, finland's oldest public sauna, in operation since 1906 in Tampere — a short train ride from Helsinki..
+A few places to start: Kuusijärvi Outdoor Sauna, a lakeside sauna complex in the Sipoonkorpi forest, 30 minutes from Helsinki centre.; Kotiharjun Sauna, helsinki's last remaining public wood-fired sauna, operating continuously since 1928 in the Kallio neighbourhood.; and Sompasauna, a free, volunteer-run sauna on the Sompasaari waterfront — no staff, no booking, no rules beyond basic sauna etiquette..
 That’s not the ranking — it’s the on-ramp.
 Use the grid below to keep going.

 Every sauna in Helsinki